How To Recover Loss In Option Trading: Strategies To Cover Losses

 • Did you follow your own rules?

-You’ll often find the issue wasn’t the strategy, it was you breaking your own rules.
+You’ll often find the issue wasn’t the strategy; it was you breaking your own rules.

 3. Set Realistic Goals

 Don’t aim to recover 1 lakh in a week.
-Instead, aim to reduce your losses by following a proper discipline in trading.
+Instead, aim to reduce your losses by following proper discipline in trading.
 Like one trade a day, no more trades if SL is hit.

 4. Position Sizing & Risk Management